alpercubukcuu/alpercubukcuu/README.md

 - **Version Control**: Git, Jenkins
 - **Project Management**: Jira, Agile Methodology, Sprint & Scrum

-## 🌍 Where can you find me?
-I actively share my projects on GitHub and constantly update information about technology.
-By following me, you can see what I'm doing in my software development journey.

 ## Contact
 - LinkedIn: [Alper Cubukcu](https://www.linkedin.com/in/alpercubukcu/)
 - Email: alpercubukcuu@gmail.com